isomerpages/nlb-biblioasia/_jan-to-mar-2013/Edwin Thumboo Time Travelling: A Poetry Exhibition.md

   and Selected Place Poems were officially launched on 29th September by Mr S Dhanabalan, Chairman, Temasek Holdings (Pte) Ltd."
 ---
-#### “Edwin Thumboo—Time-Travelling: A Poetry Exhibition” and two accompanying publications, <i>Edwin Thumboo: Time-Travelling—A Select Annotated Bibliography</i> as well as <i>Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems</i> were officially launched on 29 September by Mr S. Dhanabalan, Chairman, Temasek Holdings (Pte) Ltd.
+#### “Edwin Thumboo – Time-Travelling: A Poetry Exhibition” and two accompanying publications, <i>Edwin Thumboo: Time-Travelling – A Select Annotated Bibliography</i> as well as <i>Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems</i> were officially launched on 29 September by Mr S. Dhanabalan, Chairman, Temasek Holdings (Pte) Ltd.